|

 The cormorants came swooping around the ship peering down at us |

 It was a day of ‘doubles’.
 We sailed between two islands, two continents, two seas and oceans, two calendar days, two countries.
-The Diomedes is two islands - the Russian one on the west or 'Tomorrow Island' and the US one, the Little Diomedes or ‘Yesterday Island’, on the east - separated by just 4km (depending where they measure from).
+The Diomedes is two islands - the Russian one Big Diomede on the west or 'Tomorrow Island' and the US one, Little Diomede or ‘Yesterday Island’, on the east - separated by just 4km (depending where they measure from).
 Between them runs the International Date line - tomorrow on the west and today on the east.
 We sailed between them!
-During winter, an ice bridge usually spans the distance between the two islands.
+During winter, an ice-bridge usually spans the distance between the two islands.
 So it is theoretically possible to travel between the two islands but it is forbidden.

-A word of warning - there is going to be loads of pix here as it was quite an exciting day sailing into the Pacific Ocean between two continents etc etc
+A word of warning - there is going to be loads of photos here as understandably it was quite an exciting day sailing into the Pacific Ocean between two continents etc etc

 |